paperwm/PaperWM/README.md

 gnome-shell-extension-tool -e paperwm@hedning:matrix.org
 ```

 There's a few Gnome Shell settings which works poorly with PaperWM.
 To use the recommended settings run [`set-recommended-gnome-shell-settings.sh`](https://github.com/paperwm/PaperWM/blob/master/set-recommended-gnome-shell-settings.sh).
 A "restore previous settings" script is generated so the original settings is not lost.
+(The script will turn `auto-maximize`, `edge-tiling`, `attach-modal-dialogs` and `workspaces-only-on-primary` off).

 Running the extension will automatic install a user config file as described in [Development & user configuration](#development--user-configuration).